asynchrony/docker-jenkins-s3/README.md

 # docker-jenkins-master

 Jenkins master docker container.
 Specify SSH public/private keys when launching to enable access to repository server.
 Not specifying keys will mean you will have to manually enter these in to Jenkins.

 If S3_BUCKET is specified (without s3://), a cron job will also be created to sync your jenkins home folder to and S3 bucket every 5 minutes.
+The docker host must have access to the S3 bucket in order for this process to work.

 ## Use